Advertisement

 • The cancer grows back

 Uncertainty also comes from having to put your personal life on hold.
-The time and energy that cancer demands can mean needing to step away from your career, friendships and aspirations, without knowing for how long.
+The time and energy that cancer demands can mean needing to step away from your career, friendships, and aspirations, without knowing for how long.

 How cancer care has changed

-People often think of various worst-case scenarios when they’re diagnosed because of previous experiences with sick relatives, or the way cancer is portrayed in the media, says Tees.
+People often think of worst-case scenarios when they’re diagnosed because of previous experiences with sick relatives, or the way cancer is portrayed in the media, says Tees.
 But today, many treatments are personalized, using your genes or immune system to target cancer cells more effectively than older treatment methods.
-Thanks to improvements in palliative care, or the field dedicated to comfort and pain relief, it’s possible to stay comfortable throughout every cancer stage as well.
+And thanks to improvements in palliative care, or the field dedicated to comfort and pain relief, it’s possible to stay comfortable throughout every cancer stage as well.

-But even though there are many reasons to hope for good news at your next appointment, living like you could hear the worst news is one of the most powerful ways to cope with uncertainty.
+But though there are many reasons to hope for good news at your next appointment, living like you could hear the worst news is one of the most powerful ways to cope with uncertainty.
 Mending broken relationships, practicing spirituality, and starting each day with a sense of purpose can make the worst-case scenarios less scary.
-These practices are also science-backed ways to reduce stress and boost your immune system.
+These practices are also science-backed ways to help reduce stress and boost your immune system.

 Plan ahead for days of big uncertainty